 Take good care of yourself and be aware of your limits.

 LARPing can be a strenuous activity.
 Pair that with long nights, irregular eating habits and bad weather, and you can end up feeling awful come Sunday morning cleanup.
 Dying Light expects its players to bring clothing and footgear for wet, cold weather (this includes snow gear in all but July and August), enough food for six nutritious meals that meet a player’s personal dietary needs and restrictions, and a tent with gear or bedding that will keep the player warm and dry at night.
 See the What to Bring section for further details.
 Players requiring daily prescription medications should have enough doses for the entire weekend as most of our sites are not within convenient driving distance of a pharmacy.
 We strongly encourage our players to get some sleep during game.
 Energy drinks, coffee and other caffeine delivery systems are not an acceptable substitute for sleep.
 A special note on chronic conditions: Dying Light encourages those players dealing with chronic illness to assess their capabilities and use good judgment regarding participation.
 We expect all players to assist in the cleanup of the site on Sunday morning and to participate in game with minimal accommodation beyond our yellow headband policy (see None Combat for details).
-While no one can predict the onset of an illness-included bad day, we will remove players that consistently suffer medical issues due to a lack of self care or self awareness as this poses a safety issue to both the affected player and the community.
+While no one can predict the onset of an illness-induced bad day, we will remove players that consistently suffer medical issues due to a lack of self care or self awareness as this poses a safety issue to both the affected player and the community.

 Assist with site cleanup.